 Does LLMO Actually Work?

-Worth doing, worth a clear head about.
+Worth doing, and worth a clear head.
 The honest answer has three parts.

 The behavior shift is real.
-People genuinely ask ChatGPT, Perplexity, and Gemini the questions they used to type into Google, and a brand absent from those answers is invisible for them.
+OpenAI announced ChatGPT had reached 900 million weekly active users in February 2026, and Google's Gemini app passed 750 million monthly active users per Alphabet's Q4 2025 earnings.
+People genuinely ask these assistants the questions they used to type into Google, and a brand absent from those answers is invisible for them.
 That part is not vendor hype.

 The conversion claims are softer than they sound.
 You will see that AI-referred visitors convert several times better than organic, often the same Semrush figure of 4.4x repeated across articles.
 Treat it as a single-source claim, not settled fact, especially since AI assistants frequently pass no referrer, so the "AI traffic" most teams can measure is a small, self-selected slice.

 And the results are volatile.
-Because LLM answers are probabilistic, the same prompt can name different brands on different days, and citation sets churn from week to week.
+The same prompt can name different brands on different days, and citation sets churn from week to week.
 Researchers who repeat the same prompt rarely get an identical set of sources back.
 That is not a reason to skip LLMO.
 It is a reason to track direction over weeks and ignore any single snapshot, and to be wary of a vendor promising a stable "rank" in a system that does not have one.

 Net: do it, because the shift is real and the fundamentals are cheap.
 Just buy it for visibility and qualified demand, measured honestly over time, not because a dashboard promised a tidy multiple.